SastraNababan/javascript-tutorial-id/1-js/04-object-basics/01-object/article.md

 Note that all "for" constructs allow us to declare the looping variable inside the loop, like `let key` here.

 Also, we could use another variable name here instead of `key`.
-For instance, `"for(let prop in obj)"` is also widely used.
+For instance, `"for (let prop in obj)"` is also widely used.

 ### Ordered like an object

 Are objects ordered?
-In other words, if we loop over an object, do we get all properties in the same order that they are added in it?
-Can we rely on it?
+In other words, if we loop over an object, do we get all properties in the same order they were added?
+Can we rely on this?

 The short answer is: "ordered in a special fashion": integer properties are sorted, others appear in creation order.
 The details follow.